richardTowers/verify-tech-docs/source/documentation/saml/samlComplianceTool.md

 1. Generate self-signed certificates for use with the compliance tool only.
-1. POST the following JSON (via curl, or similar) to the `URI compliance-tool.RPPostUri` provided by your GOV.UK Verify engagement lead:
+1. POST the following JSON to the SAML compliance tool URL ([https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/rp-test-data](https://compliance-tool-reference.ida.digital.cabinet-office.gov.uk/rp-test-data)):

     ```
         Content-Type: application/json